vanus-labs/cdk-java/docs/samples.md

 # Connector Samples

 Now, you're getting more familiar with the basic concepts of vance APIs.

-Let's write two sample connectors with these APIs.
+Let's try to write some sample connectors with these APIs.

 ## Source Sample Connector